 PIke County Upward Bound students reach outPublished 6:09am Friday, December 9, 2011

-The Pike County high school students enrolled in the Troy University Upward Bound program have gone beyond county lines to help make Christmas a little brighter for the children of those who continue to struggle from the devastation of the tornado that ripped through Tuscaloosa on April 27.yield
+The Pike County high school students enrolled in the Troy University Upward Bound program have gone beyond county lines to help make Christmas a little brighter for the children of those who continue to struggle from the devastation of the tornado that ripped through Tuscaloosa on April 27.

 Ashley Johnson, Upward Bound counselor at Troy University, said 69 Upward Bound high school students participated in a toy drive to benefit the tornado victims.